FreshSupaSulley/Auto-2FA/README.md

 One-Click Login
 ---------------
-Approves a single login attempt immediately upon clicking the extension.
-If multiple login attempts are active, they are listed to the user to filter out suspicious logins.
-This is enabled by default in settings.
-If disabled, DuOSU will ask for approval when clicked rather than immediately pushing it.
+If there's only one active login attempt, it's approved upon clicking the extension.
+Otherwise, DuOSU will ask for approval for the single login when clicked rather than immediately pushing it.

 Privacy
 -------